tremor-rs/tremor-runtime/README.md

 ### es

 The `es` output stores messages to elastic search.
 It takes an `endpoint` and `index` to write to.
 In addition a `batch_size` is defined to specify how many events are transmitted per batch as well as a `batch_timeout` which defines at what point backoff happens.
 If any write request exceeds the `batch_timeout` a timeout will be set and events will be dropped until the backoff passed. `threads` defines the number of treads in the pool that handles the writes while `concurrency` defines how many parallel writes can be in flight at a time. `backoff_rules` can be defined to specify the progression for repeating timeouts.
+If `prexif_key` is defined the value of the key will be prepended (without additional separators!).
+If `append_date` is set to true the current date in the format `%Y.%m.%d` is added (without additional separators!).
 ```
 {
   "endpoint": "<url>",